bangcorrupt/freetribe-docs/docs/cpu-architecture.md

 `freetribe/cpu/src/kernel/peripheral/per_*`

-The peripheral layer uses CSL functions to initialise and control CPU peripherals, such as UART or SPI.
-Interrupt Service Routines may execute callback handlers, registered by the layer above.
+Peripheral drivers initialise and control CPU peripherals, such as UART or SPI.
+Interrupt Service Routines may execute callback functions, registered by the layer above.
 Peripheral drivers should be self-contained and deal with a single peripheral.
 An exception may be DMA transfers, which are currently unsupported.